rancher/fleet-docs/docs/gitrepo-add.md

 # Create a GitRepo Resource

+## Create GitRepo Instance

+Git repositories are registered by creating a `GitRepo` resource in Kubernetes.
+Refer to the [creating a deployment tutorial](./tut-deployment.md) for examples.

+The available fields are documented in the [GitRepo resource reference](./ref-gitrepo.md)

 ## Proper Namespace

 Git repos are added to the Fleet manager using the `GitRepo` custom resource type.
 The `GitRepo` type is namespaced.
 By default, Rancher will create two Fleet workspaces: **fleet-default** and **fleet-local**.

 - `Fleet-default` will contain all the downstream clusters that are already registered through Rancher.